philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 # $1=fltrBAMdir $2=outPREFIX
 sbatch scripts/mkBGL.sbatch fltrBAM test06
 ```
+*Note: check the `.args` and the `err` files to see what filters were applied to the run (double check that the ones you indicated are the ones listed), and which errors might have occurred during the run*

 *Soon, we will be creating files for the `initial_bgl_filters` and `final_bgl_filters` for them to be fed to the script instead of hardcoded -- coming soon*

 ### Determining final `mkBGL.sbatch` settings

-After running 6 tests, we determined the final mkBGL settings that we believed fit best for *Salarias fasciatus*.
-To do this, We first subset the data for easier handling and faster visualization in R using the following code for each test:
+Now that we have a minimally filtered beagle file, we can begin to visualize this data in order to determine the final filter settings.
+To do this, We first subsetted the `snpStat.gz` out file for easier handling and faster visualization in R using the following code for each test:

 ```bash
 # here, we take only the first 100000 rows of our data and redirect that into a new file